Phiaton Curve BT 120 NC Review

 An average user will be happy with the sound quality due to their low price.

 They can play popular, bassy, or calmer classical music at the same level.
 Sibilance isn’t a problem at least at average volumes.

 Also, the soundstage is kind of small which is usual for in-ear headphones.

-In the end, the cheap budget earbuds don’t usually sound amazing but instead have a generally enjoyable audio quality for all type of music.
+In the end, the cheap budget earbuds don’t usually sound amazing but instead have a generally enjoyable audio quality for all types of music.

 Phiaton Curve BT 120 NC might not have the best noise cancellation or fantastic sound quality, but the combination of Bluetooth technology, ANC, great comfort and durability for a low price make for an attractive offer.